 How to Budget for Nonprofit Fundraising

-Grants and contracts: Most of the cost of securing grants and contracts are labor costs for planning and writing the grant proposal.
-Some proposals may require CDs or DVDs that illustrate your past work.
-Sometimes you may want to travel to meet in person with the agency awarding the money, and if that foundation is far from your location, you’re looking at another expense.
+Grants and contracts: Most of the costs of securing grants and contracts are labor costs for planning and writing the grant proposal.
+Sometimes you need to travel to meet in person with the agency awarding the money, so don’t forget to budget that, too.

-Planned giving: If a nonprofit isn’t familiar with tax laws regarding wills and estates, it should employ or hire on contract a planned giving expert.
-Bringing this person on board can be expensive in the short term, but doing so can yield important long-term support for the agency.
+Planned giving: If your nonprofit isn’t familiar with tax laws regarding wills and estates, it may need to employ or hire on contract a planned giving expert (or attract one as a board member).
+Bringing this person on board can be expensive in the short term, but doing so can yield important long-term support for your agency.

 Planned giving works best for organizations that have been around for a long time and that show good prospects for continuing.
 Universities, museums, and churches come to mind.
 Small, new groups have a difficult time attracting bequests.